Who is Cindy Sherman?

 Untitled Film Stills is a series comprising of 69 black and white photographs by Cindy Sherman, which she created between 1977 and 1980.
 The series’ images are sketchily developed and a moderate 8.5 x 11 inches in size, with no explicit citations or titles.

-Her poses in different stereotypical female roles were influenced by the 1950s and 1960s Hollywood B Movies, Film noir, as well as European art-house films.
+Her poses in different stereotypical female roles were influenced by the 1950s and 1960s Hollywood B Movies, Film noir, and European art-house films.
 Untitled Film Stills depicts clichés or feminine types such as the office girl, girl on the run, bombshell, housewife, and many others that are deeply emended in the cultural imagination.

 Sherman intentionally makes all the characters in these photographs face away from the camera and outside the frame.